blackinai/blackinai.github.io/src/posts/bai2024/CallForPapers2024.md

 ## Call For Papers
 ---

-We invite submissions for the 8th Black in AI Workshop (co-located with [NeurIPS 2024](https://neurips.cc)), that will be held in person Vancouver Convention Center Monday Dec 9 through Sunday Dec 15.
+We invite submissions for the 8th Black in AI Workshop (co-located with [NeurIPS 2024](https://neurips.cc)), that will be held in person at Vancouver Convention Center Monday Dec 9 through Sunday Dec 15, 2024.

 We welcome research papers, position papers, survey papers, vision papers, or papers that inform about neglected/abandoned areas of study where AI could be impactful.
 Papers may introduce new theories, methodology, applications, or product demonstrations.
 Papers are published in a non-archival format and may have been published in other venues before or be published in other venues in the future.